 You will end up with an optimized route for each cluster.
 It can be hard to keep track of all your Google Maps tabs while you’re doing this!
 Try using tab groups to keep each route separate and organized.

-3. Dispatch routes to drivers
+3. Share routes

 Drivers can then easily open the routes in the Google Maps app on their Android phone or iPhone.